top of page

 VOBI-Image-Shapes.png

-Our goal is to bridge the gap between the general public and the brain injury community; through publishing interviews, we aim to raise awareness of the challenges and triumphs faced by survivors, while providing individuals with a platform to share their stories.
+Our aim is to bridge the gap between the general public and brain injury community through shared interviews, research, webinars, events, and a support group.

 VOBI-Quote-Icon-2.png